h4ck3rm1k3/introspector-bottle/README.md

 If you do any code analysis or process analysis you will use multiple tools and soon will have huge amounts of data. you need a way to collect and organize and parse this data.

+## End of monolithic applications

+Did you ever wonder why we have these huge isolated monolithic free software applications ?
+Why is it that everyone has an island of code.
+As a usr, we need to be able to break down the barriers between modules and see the old main routines as suggestions and documentation of tested use cases.
+We need the freedom to be able to come up with new paths of execution that meet our needs.

 ## project management
 Be able to bootstrap projects from source based on git.
 Be able to compile everything from source or use system libs.